Frederick Bailey Deeming

+Life

+First marriage

+Frederick Bailey Deeming was born in Ashby-de-la-Zouch, Leicestershire, England, the son of brazier Thomas Deeming and his wife Ann (née Bailey).
+According to writers Maurice Gurvich and Christopher Wray, Deeming was a "difficult child."
+At age 16 he ran away to sea, and thereafter he began a long career of crime, largely thieving and obtaining money under false pretenses.

-Police investigations after his arrest in 1892 revealed that Deeming had moved to Australia in 1882, chiefly working in Sydney, but also working for John Danks, a Melbourne importer of plumbing and gas fitting supplies.
-His Melbourne employers regarded him as an excellent worker and extended him 200 pounds credit, supposedly to open a business in Rockhampton, Queensland.
+On 28 February 1881 he married Marie James, a slater's daughter one year Deeming's junior, at St Paul's, Tranmere.
+They lived briefly at Birkenhead, Cheshire before leaving for Melbourne in 1882.
+Deeming's brother Alfred had married Marie's sister, Martha.
+Deeming and his wife, "a typical Welsh lass", moved to Australia in 1882, chiefly working in Sydney, but was also employed by John Danks, a Melbourne importer of plumbing and gas fitting supplies.
+Deeming's Melbourne employers regarded him as an excellent worker and extended him 200 pounds credit, supposedly to open a business in Rockhampton, Queensland.
 The money was never repaid.
-Deeming is known to have worked for a Sydney gasfitter, where he was charged with theft of brass fittings from his employer.
-Deeming indignantly denied the theft, but the items were found at his home and he was sentenced to six weeks imprisonment.
+Deeming is also known to have worked for a Sydney gasfitter, where he was charged with theft of brass fittings from his employer.

+He indignantly denied the theft, but the items were found at his home and he was sentenced to six weeks' imprisonment.
 Deeming pretended to faint when the sentence was pronounced.
-After his release, he continued to work in Sydney as a gasfitter until, in December 1887, he was again committed for trial, now on a charge of fraudulent insolvency.
+After his release from prison, Deeming continued to work in Sydney as a gasfitter until, in December 1887, he was again committed for trial, now on a charge of fraudulent insolvency.
 He disappeared from New South Wales while on bail.

-Deeming was accompanied by his wife while in Australia, "a typical Welsh lass", Marie (née James).
-Deeming had married her in Lower Tranmere, England in February 1881 and they had lived briefly at Birkenhead before leaving for Melbourne.
-His brother Alfred, had married Marie's sister, Martha.
 By 1886 Deeming and Marie had two Australian-born daughters, Bertha and Marie.
-In 1888 his brothers Alfred and Walter learned that Deeming and his family were returning to England "with a considerable fortune".